Ronak-Mutha/neogcamp-interview-practice/README.md

 __Languages/ Packages used__ - HTML, CSS, JavaScript, and readline-sync package for CLI apps.

 Learnt about DOM manipulation and played around objects in JavaScript.
-This

 __TODOs / Further upgrades__ - Try to solve same questions using react to get better understanding at React.